 Planning way ahead — with flexibility

 Given the surge of infections globally and shifting regulations, most cruise lines are selling future itineraries with flexible cancellation policies that allow travelers to roll their investment forward to a future cruise if they decide to cancel.
-And now space is getting tight for some popular itineraries because so many people who had planned to sail in 2020 have already rebooked for 2021, says June Kleier, a travel adviser based in Scottsdale, Arizona.
+And now space is getting tight for some popular itineraries because so many people who had planned to sail in 2020 have already rebooked for 2021 and beyond, says June Kleier, a travel adviser based in Scottsdale, Arizona.
 She adds that many received 125 percent credit on their future sailings and so they have been upgrading to nicer cabins.

 Editor's note: This story was originally published on September 1, 2020.
 It's been updated to reflect new developments, including the CDC’s changes to its rules for cruise lines.